 Kyle is a hero inspired by real-life heroes; all of the dedicated real life police officers out there who put their lives on the line for the rest of us.

 Funny how things sometimes work out.
-Jeremy Palmer was intended to be a rogue character in The Reunion.
+Jeremy Palmer was intended to be a rogue character in my earlier contemporary romance novel, The Reunion.
 He would make a brief appearance, do his dirty deed, and disappear into the night.
-But things don’t always go as planned.
-I soon realized that leading man Ian would never have such an evil son.
+However, things don’t always go as planned, as I soon realized that Ian could never have such an evil son.
 Thus Jeremy went from rogue villain to rival, competing with his father for Gillian’s affections.
 It created a storyline that many readers tell me was their favorite part of the book.
 Jeremy blossomed.
 Okay, he jumped off the page.
 He became a sexy, vibrant character worthy of having his own novel, The Journey.

-Jeremy is a purely fictitious character, although his character is very similar to the young Ian seen in the flashback chapters of The Reunion.
-The inspiration for the younger Ian comes from someone I knew, long ago.
-And just like his father, Jeremy will make his fair share of mistakes, no doubt leaving some readers saying, “Like father, like son.”
+Jeremy is a purely fictitious character, although his character is similar to the young Ian seen in the flashback chapters of The Reunion.
+The inspiration for the younger Ian comes from someone I knew, long ago, and, just like his father, Jeremy will make his fair share of mistakes, no doubt leaving some readers saying, “Like father, like son.”